kamranahmedse/developer-roadmap/src/data/roadmaps/react/content/zod@K3RZ8ESxWCpLKHePF87Hy.md

 Zod is a TypeScript-first schema declaration and validation library.
 I'm using the term "schema" to broadly refer to any data type, from a simple string to a complex nested object.

 Zod is designed to be as developer-friendly as possible.
-The goal is to eliminate duplicative type declarations.
+The goal is to eliminate duplicate type declarations.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.

 Visit the following resources to learn more: